canonical/rust-best-practices/best-practices.md

 Single-letter lifetime names are acceptable if a structure is expected to be used very many times (e.g. a script interface may make heavy use of some `Value<'h>` which contains a reference to a heap upon which it is allocated).
 NB: the compiler will occasionally recommend the use `'a` as it lacks wider context information.
-The name `’a` is nearly always a bad one.
+The name `'a` is nearly always a bad one.

 Lifetime parameters should aim to be concise without losing meaning.
 Given the difficulty new users face when understanding lifetimes in an interface, try to give them a hand by being explicit.